 To better understand how Lazy Likelihood Displacement manifests in practice, we zoom into two representative training samples (corresponding to the most severely affected two samples in Fig.~\ref{fig:effect_of_ld} (Step 140)).
 For each question, we compare a correct trajectory with an incorrect one generated by the SEARCH-R1 policy.
 These paired examples make the abstract mechanisms in our analysis concrete.

 \textbf{Case 1: Embedding similarity under group-relative updates.} Fig.~\ref{fig:nrl-correct} and Fig.~\ref{fig:nrl-incorrect} show two rollouts for the question ``Who won the NRL grand final in 2015?''.
 Both trajectories use nearly identical \texttt{<think>} plans, issue semantically equivalent search queries, and retrieve identical \texttt{<information>} snippets.
 The only difference lies in the final answer token: the correct trajectory outputs the full entity ``North Queensland Cowboys'', whereas the incorrect one truncates the name to ``North Queensland''.
-Because GRPO assigns a single scalar reward to the entire trajectory, these two highly similar prefixes receive sharply different updates: the incorrect rollout pushes negative gradients onto tokens that are almost identical in embedding space to those of the correct rollout.
-This illustrates how small semantic deviations at the end of a trajectory can, through high prefix similarity, induce strong likelihood displacement on otherwise correct actions.
+Because GRPO assigns a single scalar reward to the entire trajectory, these two highly similar responses receive sharply different updates: The incorrect rollout pushes negative gradients onto tokens that are almost identical in embedding space to those of the correct rollout.
+This illustrates how small semantic deviations at the end of a trajectory can, through high similarity.